U.S. dental insurers are bracing for waves of retirees who will insist on sleeping with their teeth in their mouths.

 Although some insurers offer dental coverage options along with Medicare managed care plans and Medicare supplement insurance plans, most of the stand-alone products available to individuals over age 65 are discount-only programs, not insured dental plans, Williams says.

-Aetna, for example, charges only about $5 to $15 per month for the dental plans that come with its Medicare managed care plans.
+Aetna, for example, charges about $5 to $15 per month for the dental plans that come with its Medicare managed care plans.
 The plans cover procedures such as oral exams and setting of crowns.
 But Aetna does not include insured dental coverage with its Medicare supplement insurance plans, and it does not ordinarily sell insured dental coverage to individuals outside the Medicare program, a spokeswoman says.